ChrisBeeley/notebook/content/docs/datascience/service-standards.md

 NHS service standard number 6 (multidisciplinary teams) explicitly states that teams must "includes people with expertise in how services are delivered across all the relevant channels, and the back end systems the service will need to integrate with".
 To make such a team small and agile, it is often preferable for individuals to span several roles, some spanning front end activities (data scientists with experience in UX and web design) and some back end activities (data scientists who can do some or all of their own data engineering).

-Agile methods are covered in more detail in chapter \@ref(agile-chapter).
+Agile methods are covered in more detail in /TODO.

 ## Respect and protect users’ confidentiality and privacy